All Episodes

 It's very easy.

-I mean, you know, I take nothing away from their political skill.
+This team, who is very good, by the way, I mean, you know, I take nothing away from their political skill.

 They took a page from Ronald Reagan's playbook and reversed it.

-President Reagan, when I came in with him, um, he basically built up the military and challenged everybody.
+President Reagan, when I came in with him, he basically built up the military and challenged everybody.

 Okay, you want your domestic programs?

-You're gonna have to cut the military.
+You're going to have to cut the military.

 I challenge you to do that.